anki-code/metabase-sql-wrapper/README.md

 This allows to save the Metabase H2 database SQL-file to Git, versioning changes and restore the database from SQL-file.

-If you like the idea of xxh click ⭐ on the repo and stay tuned.
+If you like the idea click ⭐ on the repo and stay tuned.

 ## Run container
 ```shell script